January 13, 2023 Musicology No Comments

 So that’s five parts, none remotely distinctive to any percussionist who ever picked up a stick.
 Put all that together, and you get this, a reggaeton track.

-And then there’s “Fish Market’s” timbale part, four seconds long and not just a repeat of two seconds as was everything to this point.
+And then there’s “Fish Market’s” timbale part, four seconds long whereas everything else to this point was only two.

 With the four-second timbale part, all together, it would sound something like this: